-WTDC shall examine and may approve revised or new resolutions/decisions proposed by Member States and ITU-D Sector Members, taking into account suggestions by TDAG.
+WTDC shall examine and may approve revised or new WTDC resolutions/decisions proposed by Member States and ITU-D Sector Members, taking into account suggestions by TDAG.

 2.6.3 Deletion

 WTDC may delete resolutions/decisions based on proposals from Member States and ITU-D Sector Members, taking into account suggestions by TDAG.